 How Long Can You Stay on Ozempic for Weight Loss?

-Most people use Ozempic for weight loss for 6 to 24 months, though some may stay on it longer if needed.
+Many patients who are prescribed Ozempic as part of a weight management plan use it for 6 to 24 months, while others continue longer when it remains safe, effective, and medically appropriate.
 When used for diabetes, it’s often taken long-term.
 There is no strict time limit as long as the medication remains safe and effective.

 - Listen to your body: Mild side effects like nausea or stomach aches usually get better with time.
 If they’re too strong, your doctor might lower your dose or stop the medication.

-- Think about your goals: If you’re using it for weight loss, you might stay on it until you hit your goal — and maybe a bit longer to help keep the weight off.
-For diabetes, many people stay on it long-term to keep blood sugar steady.
+- Think about your goals: If you’re using it for weight loss, you might stay on it until you hit your goal, and maybe a bit longer to help keep the weight off.
+For diabetes, many people stay on it long-term to keep their blood sugar steady.

 - Talk to your doctor: They’ll check in on you, look at your labs, and make sure the medication is still right for you.